SORA

 Abstract

-Background: Various methods are employed to confirm Clostridioides difficile infection (CDI) diagnosis; however, current practices in Saudi Arabia remain undocumented which is a concern.
-This research assessment examines various critical elements of CDI testing in laboratories in Saudi Arabia, encompassing diagnostic techniques employed, testing protocols, specimen handling procedures, result reporting practices, and resource availability.
-This study aims to assess the current CDI testing practices in hospital microbiology laboratories across Saudi Arabia.
-Method: A cross-sectional study was conducted via an online survey to assess the CDI testing protocols in microbiology laboratories and the testing procedures employed by microbiologists throughout Saudi Arabia.
-The questionnaire examined various aspects of testing procedures, including laboratory protocols, testing schedules, and obstacles to conducting CDI tests.
-Cross-tabulation and descriptive analyses were carried out.
+Purpose: To investigate various critical elements of Clostridioides difficile infection (CDI) testing in laboratories in Saudi Arabia, encompassing diagnostic techniques employed, testing protocols, specimen handling procedures, result reporting practices, and resource availability.
+Method: A cross-sectional study was conducted via an online survey to assess CDI testing protocols and procedures employed by microbiologists in Saudi Arabia.
+The questionnaire examined various aspects of testing procedures, laboratory protocols, testing schedules, and obstacles to conducting CDI tests.
+Differences were compared using Chi-square.
+P < 0.05 was considered significant.
 Results: The survey elicited responses from 68 hospitals across 13 administrative regions of Saudi Arabia.
-52.94% (n=36) came from small hospitals (≤200 beds), distributed across 8 regions, while the Western region contained the highest number of responding hospitals overall (44.12%, n=30).
-Positive CDI tests were reported more frequently by large hospitals (>200 beds) at 59.38% (n=19) versus 13.89% (n=5) of small hospitals (p<0.001).
-Among laboratories that test in-house, 22.73% (n=15) reported using nucleic acid amplification tests, whereas 25.76% (n=17) reported sending stool specimens to external laboratories and 11.76% (n=8) reported using multistep methods, but 25.76% (n=17) were unsure of the used tests.
+A total of 52.9 % (n = 36) came from small hospitals (≤ 200 beds), distributed across 8 regions.
+The Western region contained the highest number of responding hospitals overall (44.1 %, n = 30).
+There was significant difference in positive CDI tests reported between large hospitals (> 200 beds; 59.4 %, n = 19) and small hospitals (13.9 %, n = 5; p < 0.001).
+Among laboratories that test in-house, 22.7 % (n = 15) reported using nucleic acid amplification tests, 25.8 % (n = 17) reported sending stool specimens to external laboratories, 11.8 % (n = 8) reported using multistep methods, and 25.8 % (n =17) were unsure of the used tests.
 Limited institutional budget for CDI testing kits was the most commonly reported barrier by laboratory microbiologists.
 Conclusion: While CDI testing practices in Saudi Arabian microbiology laboratories generally align with international guidelines, this survey identifies opportunities for improvement through enhanced education, implementation of evidence-based testing algorithms, and addressing resource limitations.

 Item Type: Article